 Many obtain it during their last summer month-long holidays before to enter university.
 Evidently, things change if you’re willing to study English-related degrees.

 Q: Can I bring my own laptop if I register for the computer-based FCE?

 Anyway, should you ask because of an impairment for which your laptop is adapted to, check with your exam centre before to register for it.

-First Certificate in English: Conclusions
+First Certificate: Conclusions